sercankulcu/sercankulcu.github.io/_memory/2018-12-20-ticket-open.md

 Technical work often contains genuinely difficult problems—bugs that take hours to understand, systems that fail for reasons nobody expects, code that behaves differently in production.
 This was not one of those problems, which was precisely why it was so irritating.

 The technical problem was easy.
 The waiting had become complex.

+## Past Ticket Open

+The useful part is not a lesson so much as a texture.
+The smallness is not a weakness.
+It is the reason the memory can remain exact.

+The object or phrase works like a handle on a drawer I did not know was still there.
+That is why the memory keeps its weight without becoming dramatic.